pselle/neighboards-prototype/README.md

 -- Pam Selle --

-*Getting Started*

-Run:

-npm install

-// installs node modules

-foreman start
+## Getting Started

+Install the node modules (Express and Jade in this case):

+`npm install`

-// runs local server, default is on localhost:5000
+To run the local server, with a default port of 5000 (localhost:5000):

+`foreman start`